 You should have received an email from google in the past few weeks that provides details regarding the price increase and if you fit within the new free tier of $200 in credits.

 If you’re syncing only your listings, or your listings and your brokerage/offices listings you should be ok with the changes and still fit within the free tier.
 If you’re syncing from the National Shared Pool, you may no longer fit within the free tier since the number of listings is much higher for National Shared Pool feeds.

-It’s very hard to estimate by numbers of listings since map views which are influenced by traffic also apply to the $200 credit.
+It’s very hard to estimate by the number of listings since map views which are influenced by traffic also apply to the $200 credit.

-If you decide to enabel billing and your CC to your google account make absolutely sure that you setup a budget and limit the amount to $200 which keeps you within the $200 credit amount given by Google.
+If you decide to enable billing and your CC to your google account make absolutely sure that you set up a budget and limit the amount to $200 which keeps you within the $200 credit amount given by Google.

 Moving away from Google Mapping services

 If you don’t like these changes and are frustrated that Google would force you to provide a credit card to use a free service and up premium pricing by 10X….
 We don’t blame you one bit.
 Google will still be an option for existing users and new users that would like to use Google but by default the provided DDF coordinates are imported and our Geocoding services are included with each license.